-What is a Required Minimum Distribution (RMD)?
+What Are Required Minimum Distributions?

-According to RMD rules, starting with the April 1 after you reach 70½ years old, you must take annual distributions from your qualified retirement plans, such as your 401(k) and IRA.
-For all subsequent years, including the year in which the first RMD distribution occurred by April 1, you must take the RMD by December 31 of the year.
+According to RMD rules, starting with the April 1 after you reach 70½ years old, you must begin taking annual distributions from your qualified retirement plans.
+For all subsequent years, including the remainder of the year in which the first RMD distribution occurred by April 1, you must take an RMD by December 31 of the year.

 The amount you must withdraw is based on the value of your accounts at the beginning of the year for which you are required to take a distribution.
 That total is then divided by your life expectancy as determined by the IRS.
-A separate life expectancy table is used if the sole beneficiary is the owner’s spouse who is ten or more years younger than the owner.
+A separate life expectancy table is used if the sole beneficiary is the owner’s spouse who is 10 or more years younger than the owner.

 If you are still working and contributing to a qualified plan like a 401(k) at age 70½, you may be permitted to delay taking your required minimum distribution, but it will depend on the rules of your plan.
 Otherwise, by April 1 after you turn age 70½, you are required to start taking distributions that will be counted as part of your taxable income.

 It is important to note that Roth IRAs are not subject to RMD rules unless they are inherited accounts, in which case different rules for distributions apply.
 However, Roth 401(k)s are still subject to required minimum distribution rules.
 You can avoid taking RMDs from a Roth 401(k) by rolling the account over to a Roth IRA.

 You can learn more about all the account types subject to RMD rules and other information about RMDs by visiting the Internal Revenue Service's FAQ page on RMDs.